FREQUENTLY ASKED QUESTIONS

 What do you do in the winter?

 We farm the roof about nine months of the year.
-In the winter, we use nitrogen-fixing “cover crops,” like clover and oats, to add nutrients back into our soil and prevent erosion.
+In the winter, we use nitrogen-fixing “cover crops,” like clover, oats, and vetch to add nutrients back into our soil and prevent erosion.
 We also grow amazing microgreens in a greenhouse atop the Navy Yard, and work on other projects, like writing books (The Farm on the Roof, by our co-founder, Anastasia Cole Plakias, was published by Penguin Random House in April 2016).
 Finally, we're often designing new farms, green roofs, and growing spaces, whether to operate ourselves, or for clients from businesses, residential developments, or institutions.
 You can check out a portfolio of our design/build work here.

 Why Urban Farming?

 The city will always rely on rural farmers for the bulk of our food, and the relationship between urban and rural communities must be respected and celebrated.
 But having farms inside the city limits which take advantage of unused roof space is an opportunity not to be missed.
-Rooftop farms have the potential to improve urban quality of life, create jobs, increase access to healthy fresh foods, and provide environmental and agricultural education to those of us who live in and love the city.
+Rooftop farms have the potential to improve urban ecology, enhance quality of life, create jobs, increase access to healthy fresh foods, and provide environmental and agricultural education to those of us who live in and love the city.

 I’d like to come take pictures of the farm!
 How do I set that up?